sdark1326632/vite-plugin-auto-deployer/readme.md

 // single server
 const serverInfo = {
-  name: "测试环境",
+  name: "testing environment",
-  mode: "staging", // configure the corresponding environment
+  // configure the corresponding environment
+  mode: "staging",
-  host: "101.43.164.172", // host
+  host: "101.43.164.172",
-  port: 22, // port
+  port: 22,
   // to avoid server information leakage please remember your username and password according to personal needs if they are not required the program will prompt you to proceed
   username: "root",
   password: "xxxx",
-  path: "/data/website_test" // the server directory that needs to be uploaded to };
+  // the server directory that needs to be uploaded to
+  path: "/data/website_test"
+};

 // server list